Are Regular Visits to the Dentist Really Necessary for Young Children?

 Reinforce Good Dental Habits

-When you tell your child that they need to brush and floss, it might not mean as much as a dentist making the child aware of the consequences of ignoring their dental health.
+When you tell your child they need to brush and floss, it might not mean as much as a dentist making them aware of the consequences of ignoring their dental health.

 Seeing a pediatric dentist is not only critical to developing good oral habits but also imperative to avoid bad experiences like having a cavity that needs filling after tooth decay has set in.
 To make sure that kids get the dental treatment they need, to preempt any problems later on (either dental or orthodontic), and to ease the anxiety that can come from seeing the dentist, regular dental exams are an important part of developing routines and habits that will follow children well into adulthood.
 Regular maintenance is highly important to your child’s ultimate oral health going forward.